Fiscal Year 2022 - Forecast of Contract Opportunities

 In response to this requirement, the Department of Interior Forecast of Contract Opportunities includes projections of anticipated contracts above the simplified acquisition threshold that small businesses, small disadvantaged businesses, women-owned small businesses, HUBZone small businesses, and service-disabled veteran-owned small businesses may be able to perform under direct contracts with the Government, or through subcontracting opportunities.
 This Department-wide forecast of contract opportunities expands upon individual efforts already implemented at the Department of the Interior aimed at enhancing competition in contracting.

-The Forecast of Contract Opportunities is updated annually, at the beginning of the fiscal year (October) and is listed in the link below with all of DOI Bureaus combined.
+The Forecast of Contract Opportunities is updated annually, at the beginning of the fiscal year (October).
+DOI uses the Acquisition Gateway to post the forecast.
+The link below will take you to the Acquisition Gateway Forecast which contains DOI data.